JohnnyFee/johnnyfee.github.io/source/_posts/2014-08-08-css-vertical-center.md

 - [Vertical align anything with just 3 lines of CSS](http://zerosixthree.se/vertical-align-anything-with-just-3-lines-of-css/)
 - [Centering Percentage Width/Height Elements](http://css-tricks.com/centering-percentage-widthheight-elements/)

-With just 3 lines of CSS (excluding vendor prefixes) we can with the help of _transform:&nbsp;translateY_&nbsp; vertically center whatever we want, even if we don’t know its height.
+With just 3 lines of CSS (excluding vendor prefixes) we can with the help of _transform: translateY_  vertically center whatever we want, even if we don’t know its height.

-The CSS property&nbsp;_transform_ is usally used for rotating and scaling elements, but with its _translateY_ function we can now vertically align elements.
+The CSS property _transform_ is usally used for rotating and scaling elements, but with its _translateY_ function we can now vertically align elements.
 Usually this must be done with absolute positioning or setting line-heights, but these require you to either know the height of the element or only works on single-line text etc.

 So, to do this we write: